 Our bodies are great at protecting us from viruses, toxins, and many foreign substances.
 The immune system produces proteins called antibodies that act as the body’s first line of defense against infections.
-Sometimes, though, our bodies will produce antibodies that mistakenly target our own cells.
+Sometimes, though, our bodies may produce antibodies that mistakenly target our own cells.
 These antibodies are called autoantibodies.

 What Is the Thyroglobulin Antibody?